esravolkan/Rag-Agent-Chatbot/README.md

 - **GitHub**: [github.com/Duygu-Jones](https://github.com/Duygu-Jones)
 - **Medium**: [medium.com/@duygujones](https://medium.com/@duygujones)

 Feel free to connect!
+I’d love to hear from you! 😊

-🎯 Expand your skills,<br>
+## ✨ Acknowledgements

-💡 Share your insights,<br>
+Thank you to the open-source community for providing tools, ideas, and making resources accessible to everyone.
+Your contributions and support mean so much! 🙏<br>
-✨ And if you find this repository helpful, consider giving it a star. ⭐
+I hope this repository is helpful and contributes back to the community, inspiring and assisting others as well.

 Happy coding! 👩‍💻✨